cd-Roid/CleverFit-Studiospace/README.md

 # CleverFit-Studiospace
 Due to the COVID-19 pandemic, my gym implemented a way to check if the Studio is empty enough for people to train.
-As I am a lazy bum I do not want to always check the webpage so im scraping needed data to be sent to my phone.
+As I am a lazy bum I do not want to always check i am fetching the needed data over their api and feeding them to my twitter feed over a twitter bot.

 ## Function